shyamprasath18/Cyberyami-CTF-writeups/Steg.md

 **Note : Flag format WHL{a-zA-Z0-9_}**

 `444 8 0 444 7777 0 7777 6 2 777 8 0 444 8 0 444 7777 0 888 88 555 66 33 777 2 22 555 33`

+- i just manually typed all numbers combinations with the image as `4 three times means i` ... like that

 FLAG: `WHL{it_is_smart_it_is_vulnerable}`